 IVA - the facts

-Firstly, we should point out that an IVA is not the only way to solve a debt problem but if you owe more than £15,000 in unsecured debts to two or more companies (eg, credit, store or debit cards, overdrafts or personal loans, not a mortgage) then it does compare very favourably.
+Firstly, we should point out that an IVA is not the only way to solve a debt problem but if you owe more than £7,000 in unsecured debts to two or more companies (eg, credit, store or debit cards, overdrafts or personal loans, not a mortgage), and have a monthly surplus of over £50 then IVA could be an option.

 So what exactly is an IVA?